Anastasia-Labs/lucid-evolution/CONTRIBUTING.md

 ## License

-By contributing to Lucid Evolution, you agree that your contributions will be licensed under its MIT License.
+By contributing to Evolution SDK, you agree that your contributions will be licensed under its MIT License.

 ## Questions?

 Don't hesitate to ask.
 You can open an issue or reach out to the maintainers directly.
 No Witness Labs team and community actively discuss our opinions in our [Discord](https://discord.gg/eqZDvHvW6k).

-Thank you for contributing to Lucid Evolution!
+Thank you for contributing to Evolution SDK!